Virginia vs. West Virginia College Basketball Predictions & Picks - November 22

 Virginia Performance Insights

-- The Cavaliers have a +67 scoring differential, topping opponents by 13.4 points per game.
-They're putting up 67.2 points per game to rank 297th in college basketball and are allowing 53.8 per contest to rank fifth in college basketball.
+- The Cavaliers are outscoring opponents by 13.4 points per game with a +67 scoring differential overall.
+They put up 67.2 points per game (298th in college basketball) and give up 53.8 per contest (fourth in college basketball).

-- Virginia is 268th in the nation at 31.4 rebounds per game.
-That's similar to the 31 its opponents average.
+- The 31.4 rebounds per game Virginia averages rank 267th in college basketball.
+Its opponents grab 31.0 per contest.

-- Virginia knocks down 6.4 three-pointers per game (251st in college basketball), while its opponents have made 5.8 on average.
+- Virginia connects on 6.4 three-pointers per game (256th in college basketball) at a 38.6% rate (48th in college basketball), compared to the 5.8 its opponents make while shooting 28.2% from deep.

-- The Cavaliers' 95 points per 100 possessions on offense rank 172nd in college basketball, and the 76 points they allow per 100 possessions rank 28th in college basketball.
+- The Cavaliers rank 174th in college basketball by averaging 95.0 points per 100 possessions on offense, and defensively are 27th in college basketball, allowing 76.0 points per 100 possessions.

-- Virginia wins the turnover battle by 5.6 per game, committing eight (11th in college basketball) while its opponents average 13.6.
+- Virginia has won the turnover battle on average this season, committing 8.0 per game (10th in college basketball play) while forcing 13.6 (123rd in college basketball).

 West Virginia Performance Insights

-- West Virginia ranked 179th in the country with 13 dimes per contest.
+- West Virginia delivered 13.0 dimes per game, which ranked them 179th in the country.

-- The Mountaineers ranked 192nd in college basketball with 7.3 threes per game last year.
-Meanwhile, they ranked 132nd with a 35% shooting percentage from downtown.
+- The Mountaineers ranked 192nd in the nation with 7.3 three-pointers per game last season.
+Meanwhile, they ranked 132nd with a 35.0% shooting percentage from beyond the arc.

-- West Virginia allowed 6.5 three-pointers per game (82nd-ranked in college basketball) last season, while allowing a 34% three-point percentage (199th-ranked).
+- With 6.5 threes conceded per game, West Virginia ranked 82nd in the nation.
+It allowed a 34.0% shooting percentage from three-point land, which ranked 199th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.